-If you love the beach but hate all that pesky water, then White Sands in New Mexico is for you!
+If you love the beach but hate all that pesky water, then White Sands National Park in New Mexico is for you!

-White Sands is a national monument located in southern New Mexico.
+White Sands NP is located in southern New Mexico.
 All the sand is white gypsum sand, which is rarely found on the earth’s surface because it dissolves in water.
 But it rarely rains here; hence, the dunes stay intact.

 At the welcome center, they’ll make it very clear that there is no water available anywhere on the premises.
 You have to carry in your own water.
 And don’t you dare forget, because it’s super hot here.